 The undersigned, Denis Corin, the Chief Executive Officer of GeneMax Corp., and Patrick A. McGowan, the Chief Financial Officer of GeneMax Corp., each hereby certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Report on Form 10-QSB/A (Amendment No. 1) of GeneMax Corp., for the quarterly period ended September 30, 2006 of GeneMax Corp., fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, and that the information contained in the Report on Form 10-QSB/A (Amendment No. 1) fairly presents in all material respects the financial condition and results of operations of GeneMax Corp.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to their knowledge, the Report on Form 10-QSB of GeneMax Corp., for the quarterly period ended September 30, 2006, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, and that the information contained in the Report on Form 10-QSB fairly presents in all material respects the financial condition and results of operations of GeneMax Corp.